How to make Moroccan Mint Tea: recipe, serving and culture

 Tools you may need

-- Moroccan teapot or other teapot that is heatproof to use on the stove
+- Moroccan teapot (I use one similar to this one) or other teapot that is heatproof to use on the stove

 - Measuring spoons